bonesdontlie/Commented-ieldran/README.md

 Commented version of Bootleaf for CHI fellows

-This was adapted from Bryan McBride's Bootleaf: https://github.com/bmcbride/bootleaf
+This was forked and adapted from Bryan McBride's Bootleaf: https://github.com/bmcbride/bootleaf

-Also used Leaflet Hash by Michael Evans for unique URLs: https://github.com/mlevans/leaflet-hash
+Also forked and used Leaflet Hash by Michael Evans for unique URLs: https://github.com/mlevans/leaflet-hash

 Version is for ieldran: Early Anglo-Saxon Mapping Project: http://ieldran.matrix.msu.edu